 Krull studied English at Lawrence University in Wisconsin.
 After graduation she worked as a children's book editor in the Midwest.
 While editing for different publishers, she learned about the industry and wrote books as an in-house author.
 After a decade of editorial work, Krull moved to San Diego and eventually settled into her new career as a children's book author.

 Over the years, Kathleen Krull has mastered the art of writing high-interest informational books for children.
 Through her award-winning "Lives of…" series, Krull humanizes many of history's most important writers, artists, musicians, athletes, and leaders.
 Krull has also won awards for her compelling, well-researched picture books like Wilma Unlimited: How Wilma Rudolph Became the World's Fastest Woman and Harvesting Hope: The Story of Cesar Chavez.
 Her most recent series, "Giants of Science", offers middle school readers an in-depth look at famous scientists like Isaac Newton and Leonardo da Vinci.

 Kathleen Krull died in January 2021 at the age of 68.
 She was married to children's book illustrator Paul Brewer.
-Together they have created two picture books: Clip Clip Clip: Three Stories about Hair and How to Trick or Treat in Outer Space.
+Together they created two picture books: Clip Clip Clip: Three Stories about Hair and How to Trick or Treat in Outer Space.
 To learn more about Krull's life, books, and teacher resources, visit the official Kathleen Krull website.

 The children's book world remembered Kathleen Krull's life and wonderful books, including this obituary from Publishers Weekly and this remembrance from Cynthia Leitich Smith.
 From Publishers Weekly: